 Understanding Corsair Gaming's Unusual Options Activity

-Corsair Gaming (NASDAQ:CRSR) shares experienced unusual options activity on Friday.
-The stock price moved down to $30.23 following the option alert.
+Corsair Gaming (NASDAQ:CRSR) shares experienced unusual options activity on Wednesday.
+The stock price moved up to $29.85 following the option alert.

 - Sentiment: BEARISH